Skip to main content

 Average Costs by Flood Zone

-Flood insurance premiums vary significantly depending on your FEMA flood zone designation.
-Properties in higher-risk zones pay substantially more because they face a greater probability of flooding.
-Here is what you can expect to pay annually under the NFIP based on your flood zone classification.
+Your flood zone is still one of the biggest factors in your premium.
+Properties in higher-risk zones pay more because they are more likely to flood.
+Here is what you can typically expect to pay annually under the NFIP.

 Zone X (Minimal Risk)